cockroachdb/docs/_includes/common/ui/transactions-page.md

 ### Date range

-To search by date, click the date range selector and pick a date range that is within the time period since the statistics were last cleared.
+To search by date, click the date range selector and pick a date range that is within the time period.
 Click **reset time** to reset the date to the last hour.

 It's possible to select a date range for which no transaction statistics exist.
-CockroachDB persists transaction statistics up to 1 million rows.
+CockroachDB persists transaction statistics up to 1 million rows before the oldest row is deleted.
 The retention period of statistics is reduced the more active a workload is and the more distinct transaction fingerprints there are.

 ### Filter